 VCU Post-Baccalaureate Certificate in ASD

-The Department of Special Education and Disability Policy at VCU offers a Post-Baccalaureate Certificate in Autism Spectrum Disorders that prepares personnel to educate and support individuals with autism spectrum disorders in the educational setting from early intervention through adult services.
+The Department of Special Education and Disability Policy at VCU offers a Post-Baccalaureate Certificate in Autism Spectrum Disorder that prepares personnel to educate and support individuals with Autism Spectrum Disorder in the educational setting from early intervention through adult services.

 The certificate program trains participants in the wide range of competencies necessary for the provision of effective educational programming.
 The course sequence enables personnel to develop comprehensive knowledge and experience in assessment, teaching strategies, and curriculum development.
 Upon successful completion of the certificate program, participants will be able to:

-- Describe the primary and secondary characteristics of autism spectrum disorders and the impact on communication, socialization, sensory responses, patterns of behavior, and learning style throughout the lifespan
+- Describe the primary and secondary characteristics of Autism Spectrum Disorder and the impact on communication, socialization, sensory responses, patterns of behavior, and learning style throughout the lifespan

-- Understand the concerns of families of individuals with autism spectrum disorders and describe strategies and provide resources to help address these concerns
+- Understand the concerns of families of individuals with Autism Spectrum Disorder and describe strategies and provide resources to help address these concerns

 - Understand and apply theories and research that form the basis of curriculum development and instructional practice